thecodingmachine/symfony-vuejs/docs/housekeeping.md

 Run `vagrant version` to see your current version and the latest one.
 Follow the printed instructions for upgrading Vagrant if required.

-For VirtualBox, simply open the application, it should tell you to download the newer version, if any.
+For VirtualBox, open the application, it should tell you to download the newer version (if any).

 ## Docker Compose files

-As you know, Docker Compose files describe many services.
-Each service uses an image and a version.
+Docker Compose files describe many services.
+Each service uses a Docker image and a version number.

-By default, most of the versions have to use X.Y format (X for major updates, Y for minor ones).
+By default, most of the versions should use the `X.Y` format (`X` for major updates, `Y` for minor ones).

-The idea here is that running `docker-compose pull` will only update images with bugs fixes (for most images, see below).
+The idea here is that running `docker-compose pull` will only update Docker images with bugs fixes (for most Docker images, see below).

-As the team (tech) leader, you should define a day of the week when all the team members have to run `docker-compose pull` on their development environment.
-For remote environments, it should be done on each deployment (preferably automatically).

 > Update the following list according to your services.